 Cipher

-Ciphers typically start with the plaintext of what the individual wants to send out.
-Then, the cipher transforms this plaintext into ciphertext and sends it to the receiver, who has additional information, known as a ‘key’, to decipher the message.
+An algorithm used to encrypt or decrypt information, ciphers are a critical concept in cryptography because they are part of the science of secure communication.
+They typically start with the plaintext of what the individual wants to send out, and then the cipher transforms this plaintext into ciphertext, sending it to the receiver, who has additional information (known as a ‘key’) to decipher the message.

 Key Takeaway